Mar 05, 2026

 Categories of personal data we process

-To provide fulfilment of the purpose mentioned above we process the following personal data:
+To provide fulfillment of the purpose mentioned above, we process the following personal data:

 Data retention

-We retain your personal data processed in connection with publishing your opinion and photo or video in our website for no more than 5 years from the time of their receipt.
+We retain your personal data processed in connection with publishing your opinion and photo or video on our website or as long as necessary for the purposes for which it was collected, but no more than 5 years from the time of its receipt.

 Purposes of the data processing

-The purposes of the processing your personal data are the following:
+The purposes of the processing of your personal data are the following:

 Legal basis for the data processing

-Legal basis for processing your personal data for purposes mentioned above is your consent.
+The legal bases for processing your personal data for the purposes mentioned above are the following:

 When a research contract is concluded, the legal basis for the processing of the personal data is also the conclusion of a contract or preparatory contract.